 Christine Davies is a labour lawyer and civil litigator in our Toronto office.
-Christine articled at the firm and returned after her admission to the Ontario Bar in 2009.
+She is known for her tenacious commitment to getting clients the best possible result.

-Christine’s labour practice includes representing unions and their members in grievance arbitrations and proceedings before the Ontario Labour Relations Board.
+Christine’s labour practice includes representing unions and their members in grievance arbitration and in proceedings before the Ontario Labour Relations Board.
 She also advises and represents unions in matters pertaining to human rights law and Workplace Safety and Insurance Board claims.

 As a civil litigator, Christine has acted in all manner of civil disputes for individuals, trade unions and not-for-profit housing co-operatives.
-Her litigation practice focuses primarily on class actions (employment law and consumer protection), defending lawyers in solicitor’s negligence actions as a LawPRO “preferred counsel”, wrongful and constructive dismissal actions, and long-term disability claims.
+Her litigation practice focuses primarily on class actions, defending lawyers in solicitor’s negligence actions as a LawPRO “preferred counsel”, human rights applications, wrongful and constructive dismissal actions, and long-term disability claims.

 Christine is a member of the Ontario Bar Association, the Advocates Society, and the Canadian Association of Labour Lawyers.

 - Can following the instructions of an employer result in an unlawful strike?